Spring Weight Limits on Town Roads

 Making Application to Receive an Absentee Ballot by Mail

 The deadline for making application to receive an absentee ballot by mail is 5:00pm on the fifth day before the election, Thursday, March 30, 2023.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

 Voting an Absentee Ballot in Person

-You may also request and vote an absentee ballot in the clerk’s office or other specified location between February 7-19 during the days and hours set by the municipality and specified below.
+You may request and vote an absentee ballot in the clerk’s office or other specified location.
+Contact the clerk for details.